Davidson County, North Carolina: 2010 census

-There were 58,156 households, out of which 32.70% had children under the age of 18 living with them, 58.00% were married couples living together, 10.80% had a female householder with no husband present, and 26.90% were non-families.
-22.90% of all households were made up of individuals, and 8.80% had someone living alone who was 65 years of age or older.
+Of the 58,156 households, 32.7% had children under 18 living with them, 58.0% were married couples living together, 10.8% had a female householder with no husband present, and 26.9% were not families.
+About 22.9% of all households were made up of individuals, and 8.8% had someone living alone who was 65 or older.
 The average household size was 2.50 and the average family size was 2.92.

-In the county, the population was spread out, with 24.30% under the age of 18, 7.60% from 18 to 24, 31.20% from 25 to 44, 24.10% from 45 to 64, and 12.80% who were 65 years of age or older.
+In the county, the age distribution was 24.3% under 18, 7.6% from 18 to 24, 31.2% from 25 to 44, 24.1% from 45 to 64, and 12.8% who were 65 or older.
 The median age was 37 years.
-For every 100 females there were 96.00 males.
-For every 100 females age 18 and over, there were 93.70 males.
+For every 100 females, there were 96.0 males.
+For every 100 females 18 and over, there were 93.7 males.

-The median income for a household in the county was $38,640, and the median income for a family was $46,241.
+The median income for a household in the county was $38,640, and for a family was $46,241.
 Males had a median income of $31,287 versus $23,622 for females.
 The per capita income for the county was $18,703.
-About 7.00% of families and 10.10% of the population were below the poverty line, including 13.30% of people under age 18 and 12.10% of those age 65 or over.
+About 7.00% of families and 10.10% of the population were below the poverty line, including 13.3% of people under 18 and 12.1% of those 65 or over.

 Government and politics

-Davidson County was one of the first areas of North Carolina to turn Republican, doing so long before other areas of conservative white voters shifted away from the Democrats.
-No Democratic presidential nominee has carried the county since Franklin D. Roosevelt defeated Thomas E. Dewey by a mere ten votes out of almost 19,000 in 1944.
-It was one of only 13 counties out of 100 in the state to vote for Barry Goldwater over Lyndon Johnson in 1964, and the last Democrat to garner even one-third of the county's vote was Jimmy Carter in 1980.
+Davidson County was one of the first areas of North Carolina to turn Republican, doing so long before other areas of conservative White voters shifted away from the Democrats.
+No Democratic presidential nominee has carried the county since Franklin D. Roosevelt defeated Thomas E. Dewey by a mere 10 votes out of almost 19,000 in 1944.
+It was one of only 13 counties of 100 in the state to vote for Barry Goldwater over Lyndon Johnson in 1964, and the last Democrat to garner even one-third of the county's vote was Jimmy Carter in 1980.

 Davidson County is a member of the regional Piedmont Triad Council of Governments.

-Davidson County gained national attention when Gerald Hege, Sheriff from 1994–2003, became a minor celebrity for his unconventional prisoner treatment methods.
+Davidson County gained national attention when Gerald Hege, sheriff from 1994 to 2003, became a minor celebrity for his unconventional prisoner treatment methods.

+County commissioners

 Education

-Davidson County is served by Davidson County Schools; however, the cities of Thomasville and Lexington have their own school districts.
-Davidson County Schools is one of the county's largest employers.
+Davidson County is served by Davidson County Schools, but the cities of Thomasville and Lexington have their own school districts.
+The Davidson County Schools district is one of the county's largest employers.

 Davidson County is also served by Davidson-Davie Community College, a comprehensive community college that is a member school of the North Carolina Community College System.
 Davidson-Davie Community College was chartered in 1958 as an Industrial Education Center designed to provide adults with the education and skills needed to move from an agricultural to a manufacturing-based economy.